New Providence High School: Athletics

 The boys soccer team won the Group II state championship in 1978 (defeating Lawrence High School in the tournament final) and won the Group I title in both 1984 (as co-champion with Haddonfield Memorial High School), 1999 (vs. Pitman High School).
-The 1999 team finished the season with a record of 22-2-1 after defeating Pitman by a score of 1-0 in the Group I championship game played at Kean University.
+The 1999 team finished the season with a record of 22–2–1 after defeating Pitman by a score of 1–0 in the Group I championship game played at Kean University.
 The team won the 2003 NJSIAA North II Group I sectional championship with a 1–0 win over David Brearley High School.
 In 2007 the boys soccer team won the 2007 NJSIAA Central Group I Sectional Championship with a 3–2 win in over time against Metuchen High School.
 Alex Pellas scored the winning goal with around 4 minutes to go in the first overtime.
 The 2007 boys soccer team also won the Mountain Valley Conference.
 They went undefeated in their conference and finished with an 18–3–1 record.
-They lost to Arthur P. Schalick High School in the Group I semi-finals 2-0.
+They lost to Arthur P. Schalick High School in the Group I semi-finals 2–0.

 The girls cross country team won the Group I state championship in 1985, 2014, 2015 and 2019.

 The boys' tennis team won the Group I state championship in 1990 (vs. Haddonfield Memorial High School), 2010 (vs. Pitman High School), 2012 and 2013 (vs. Highland Park High School both years) and 2014 (vs. Pitman).
 The 1990 team won the program's first Group I state title, defeating Haddonfield High School.
 The team won the Group I state championship in 2010 with a 4–1 win over South Jersey champs Pitman High School.
 In 2012 the boys' team defeated reigning champs Highland Park by 3–2 in the Group I state championship.
 From there, the boys went on to win three consecutive Group I state championships (2012, 2013, 2014) beating Highland Park again 3–2 in 2013 and overcoming Pitman 3–2 in 2014.
 This dynasty became the first team in school history to win three consecutive Group I state championships.
-Between 2010 to 2014, the boys tennis team also won the most consecutive state sectional championships, five in a row, beating Jonathan Dayton High School each time.
+Between 2010 and 2014, the boys tennis team also won the most consecutive state sectional championships, five in a row, beating Jonathan Dayton High School each time.

-The boys track team won the Group I spring track state championship in 1994 and 2000.
+The boys track team won the Group I spring / outdoor track state championship in 1994 and 2000.

 The boys track team won the indoor track Group I state championship in 1995 (as co-champion).